farirpgs/fari-app/lib/srds/fate-core.md

 If for some reason you need to make a roll using a skill your character doesn’t have, you can always roll it at Mediocre (+0).
 There are a couple exceptions to this, like magic skills that most people don’t have at all.
 We’ll talk about skills in greater detail in their own chapter.

-??? has the ??? skill at Great (+4), which makes them ideally suited to ???.
-However they don't have the ??? skill, however, so when the game calls upon him to ???, that will be rolled at Mediocre (+0).
-Which could spell disaster for the character.
+> Zird the Arcane has the Lore skill at Great (+4), which makes him ideally suited to knowing a convenient, obscure fact and doing research.
+He does not have the Stealth skill, however, so when the game calls upon him to sneak up on someone (and Amanda will make sure it will), he’ll have to roll that at Mediocre (+0).
+Bad news for him.

 ### Stunts

 Stunts are special tricks that your character knows that allow you to get an extra benefit out of a skill or alter some other game rule to work in your favour.
 Stunts are like special moves in a video game, letting you do something unique or distinctive compared to other characters.
 Two characters can have the same rating in a skill, but their stunts might give them vastly different benefits.

-??? has a stunt called ???
-It gives the character a bonus to ???
+> Landon has a stunt called Another Round?
+It gives him a bonus to get information from someone with his Rapport skill, provided that he is drinking with his target in a tavern.

 ### Stress